Chess matches of Russia and the Soviet Union against the rest of the World: First match, Belgrade 1970

 On paper, the match looked daunting for the World team as they were up against five world champions and a number of other players who had achieved good results in Candidates Tournaments.
 However, a terrific display of defiance from the World's top four boards almost tipped the balance and in the end, it was only the Soviets' strength in depth that won the day, by the narrowest of margins.

 Lajos Portisch contributed a plus score for his side, but he incurred the wrath of Fischer when, in the last round, he inadvertently conceded a draw to Korchnoi by threefold repetition in a won position (Brady 1973).
-(See Threefold repetition#Portisch versus Korchnoi, 1970).
+(See Threefold repetition#Portisch vs. Korchnoi, 1970).
 The game was regarded by many as crucial in determining the final match result, since the match would have been tied if Portisch had won the game.
 The Rest of the World team were also hindered by Samuel Reshevsky being unable to play his final round game against Smyslov because it fell on the Jewish Sabbath.
 His replacement, Fridrik Olafsson, was defeated.

 The match was refereed by Božidar Kažić and each participant received a fee of $400.
 Fischer won a car for making the best result with the 'World' team.
 Two additional reserves, David Bronstein (USSR) and the West German Klaus Darga (Rest of the World), were not required.

 Mikhail Tal's verdict in 64 (No. 17): "We won, but there are some reasons for concern: why are the foreign players making faster progress — at least in outward appearance?
 Why is the average age of our opponents lower than that of our national team?
 Why was there only one really strong chess tournament in the Soviet Union during the last years?"